hatu-sheikh-web3-polkastarter

 Third: Structure costs as variable wherever possible.
 Replace fixed contracts with revenue-sharing partnerships.
 Maintain core teams but scale support staff with transaction volume.
 Use automation to reduce overhead.
 Make high costs variable through partnerships and community approaches.

-Following Hatu Sheikh's guidance, we made specific operational changes during 2023-2024 that transformed our financial position.
+Following Hatu Sheikh's guidance, we made specific operational changes during 2023-2025 that transformed our financial position.

 We formalized advisory services for Web3 projects.
 We've now advised more than 100 Web3 projects on launches, tokenomics design, community building, and regulatory compliance.
 This generates revenue during bear markets when projects need restructuring help rather than launch services.
-Hatu Sheikh's CoinTerminal relationships opened doors we couldn't access otherwise.
+Hassan Sheikh's CoinTerminal relationships opened doors we couldn't access otherwise.

 We developed infrastructure enabling applications to build on our technology.
 When applications use Polkastarter's infrastructure, they pay fees independent of launchpad activity.
 If the ecosystem grows to host DeFi protocols, NFT marketplaces, and gaming applications, we benefit regardless of launch market conditions.